aws-samples/eks-workshop-developers/website/docs/containers/python/about-dockercompose.md

 ## Configuration Overview

-Our `docker-compose.yml` file in the `fastapi-microservices` project outlines two services: our FastAPI application (the 'web' service) and the PostgreSQL database (the 'db' service).
+Our `docker-compose.yml` file in the 'python-fastapi-demo-docker' project outlines two services: our FastAPI application (the 'web' service) and the PostgreSQL database (the 'db' service).
 Both services are part of the **webnet** network.
 Docker networks facilitate interaction between containers, which is crucial for our web service to communicate with the database.
 Additionally, the **web** service relies on the **db** service due to Docker Compose's **depends_on** directive.
 As a result, Docker Compose guarantees that the **db** service starts before the **web** service.

 ### web Service (FastAPI Application)